nivlab/sciops/references.md

 Overview of the infrequency item approach.

+## [Hauser & Schwarz (2016)](https://doi.org/10.3758/s13428-015-0578-z): Attentive Turkers: MTurk participants perform better on online attention checks than do subject pool participants

+Find high rates of passing instructed items.
+Suggest this is a measure of quality.
+Do not discuss the possibility of random responding elsewhere.

+Note 1: Good references for MTurk data quality and multi-tasking.

+Note 2: Some good discussion on how reputation screening can actually self-select certain types of participants.

+## [Thomas & Clifford (2017)](http://dx.doi.org/10.1016/j.chb.2017.08.038): Validity and Mechanical Turk: An assessment of exclusion methods and interactive experiments

+Really excellent review of online study quality and methods to detect careless respondents.
+Similarly make the argument that the most common instructed items may not be particularly sensitive measures of attention, and that multiple screening methods should be used.

 ## [Buchanan & Scofield (2018)](https://doi.org/10.3758/s13428-018-1035-6) Methods to detect low quality data and its implication for psychological research

 Directly references and addresses "automated form fillers" (e.g. "Form Filler" Google